When are classes offered?

 Information about tuition and fees for the EdD in Leadership Studies can be found on the graduate studies tuition page.

-Is the Lynchburg College post-masters tuition voucher applicable to coursework within the program?
+Is the University of Lynchburg post-masters tuition voucher applicable to coursework within the program?

-The post-masters tuition voucher is intended only for the use of individuals who have previously completed a graduate degree at Lynchburg College and are taking coursework at the Master’s level.
-As a result, such tuition vouchers will be valid only for cognate courses and not for doctoral seminars.
+The post-masters tuition voucher is intended only for the use of individuals who have previously completed a graduate degree at University of Lynchburg and are taking coursework at the Master’s level.
+As a result, such tuition vouchers will be valid only for the EDLS 690 course and not for doctoral courses.

 Are there any scholarship funds available for participants?

 There are limited scholarship funds available through endowed funds established (and implemented through the graduate studies office) for students who participate in the program.
-In addition, students who are not full-time employees at the time of enrollment will be eligible to apply for Lynchburg College graduate assistantships, including two such assistantships that are tied directly to the doctoral program.
-Further, students are encouraged to meet with professional staff in the Lynchburg College financial aid office to determine what other sources of support may be available.
+In addition, students who are not full-time employees at the time of enrollment will be eligible to apply for University of Lynchburg graduate assistantships, including two such assistantships that are tied directly to the doctoral program.
+Further, students are encouraged to meet with professional staff in the University of Lynchburg financial aid office to determine what other sources of support may be available.

 Who can I contact for additional information?